 great way to explore code rapidly!
 Note the yellow forward and back

 buttons on the tool bar are useful for going back to where you were

 after control clicking an identifier.

-a set of tools for quickly getting started with 2D and 3D graphics.
+tools for quickly getting started with 2D and 3D graphics.
+There

 - parameters contains boolean and double parameter